writethedocs/www/docs/surveys/index.rst

 Overwhelmed by the positive response, we expanded the survey in 2020 and 2021 to collect information about remote work, the impact of the COVID-19 pandemic, and satisfaction about salaries, benefits and overall job situations.
 We've also continued to refine the questions to better cater for independent contractors, freelancers and the self-employed.

 The Salary Survey for 2022 is closed.
-New this year: questions about pay transparency, wording clarifications and refinements, and a new, more convenient way to send private or public feedback about the survey itself. `Head on over to fill it out now, <https://salary-survey.writethedocs.org/>`_ and don't forget to share the link with your friends, co-workers and anyone you know who is involved in documentation.
-Submissions close on Monday 19th December 2022, and results will be made available in early 2023.
+New this year: questions about pay transparency, wording clarifications and refinements, and a new, more convenient way to send private or public feedback about the survey itself.
+Submissions closed on Monday 19th December 2022, and results will be made available in 2023.

 .. toctree::
    :caption: Survey Results